 Title Page

-- Your Business Management EE Title: Should not be a question but a clear, summarized statement of your research question
+• Title: It should not be a question but a clear, summarized statement of the research question.

-- Your Research Question: Write your research question in this section
+• Research Question: Write the RQ in this part.

-- The Subject: The subject should be “Business Management”
+• Subject: The subject should be “Business Management”.

-You should not write your name, candidate name, date, or school name on the page title of the Extended Essay.
+Don’t write your name, candidate name, date, or school name on the title page, as they’re no longer part of the new structure.

 Table of Content